markocupic/contao-multifile-download/README.md

 ![Alt text](docs/logo.png?raw=true "logo")

 # Contao Multi File Download for the Contao CMS
-This plugin for the CMS Contao extends the **downloads** content element from the Contao cCore.\
+This plugin for the CMS Contao extends the **downloads** content element from the Contao Core.\
 Select multiple files and download them as ZIP archive.

 ## How to